jesscleish/Group68_ItemSwap/README.md

 # SOFE 2720U Item Swap Website
 # Group 68: Daniel Gohara Kamel, Jessica Leishman

-## Introduction
+To do:
+- [ ] Add Diagrams to:
+- [ ] Requirements
+- [ ] Use Cases
+- [ ] Design

+To Create:
+- [ ] Architectural model/diagram + explanation

+## Project Description (Vision and Scope)
-The project made in SOFE 2800U by this group was an item swapping/bartering website.
+The project made in SOFE 2800U by this group was an item swapping/bartering web application.
 This readme outlines the prelimary and process actions taken by the team during the development of this website.
-It contains several different design and model diagrams, as well as
+The users of this web application can create listings for items they wish to sell/trade away, and view listings of items avaiable for swap created by other users.

+Users are able to create an account to make a profile and create listings for an item.
+They are able to browse and search other listings and make offers on those listings.
+Offers can include items and money.
+The listing must have picture uploaded by the user, requested offers (items/money or both), and a description of the item.
+The listing page will also includes a link to the posting user’s profile.

+The web application uses a mySQL database, HTML, CSS, JavaScript and PHP to provide a visually-focused and easy user experience.
+The customer accesses phpMyAdmin to view a comprehensive overview of the website's users,

+### Stakeholders
+The stakeholders in this project are as follows:
+- The customer/business owner of the item swapping website.
+- The Software development team (Daniel and Jessica).
+- The end users who will be using the website to sell, barter, and swap items

 ---
+## How to Run the Web Application

-## Database Config
+### Database Configuration
 Create a file called `php.ini` akin to the following:

 ```ini